 In this stage of the process, we will be utalizing two main tools: label studio and tkinter.
 Label studio is an independent ui that allows for manually setting bounding boxes within images.
 Tkinter is a library dedicated to creating interfaces graficas.

+label studio

+tkinter

 Análisis de limitaciones